pachterlab/gget/docs/src/en/enrichr.md

 'diseases_drugs'   (GWAS_Catalog_2019)
 'celltypes'      (PanglaoDB_Augmented_2021)
 'kinase_interactions'   (KEA_2015)
-Note: database shortcuts are not supported for species other than 'human' or 'mouse'.
+NOTE: database shortcuts are not supported for species other than 'human' or 'mouse'.
+Click on the species databases listed below under `species` to view a list of databases available for each species.

 **Optional arguments**
 `-s` `--species`